 What are examples of renewable technologies?

-How does energy storage support renewable energy systems?
+How does energy storage support renewable systems?

-What role does artificial intelligence play in renewable energy?
+What role does artificial intelligence play?

 Conclusion